dalton-f/dalton-f/README.md

 Inspired by animation.timeline, I decided to recreate the Firewatch website and its signature parallax scrolling using CSS only.

-Feel free to contribute to the <a href="https://github.com/dalton-f/Firewatch">project</a>
+You can find the project <a href="https://github.com/dalton-f/Firewatch">here</a>.
+Contributions are welcome!

 ## 📊 Stats